0x8LayerTeam/CTF-Writeups/X-MAS CTF 2019/FORENSIC/Santa's letter/writeup_en.md

 # Solve

-Once you download the filer linked in the above description, you find an image called *challenge.png*, as shown ahead:
+Once you download the file linked in the above description, you find an image called *challenge.png*, as shown ahead:

 <img src="image1.png">